rsankowski/sankowski-et-al-microglia/README.md

 ### sankowski-et-al-microglia
-This is the code repository for the analyses in the paper https://www.nature.com/articles/s41593-019-0532-y.
+This is the code repository for the analyses in the paper by Sankowski, Böttcher et al, Nat.
+Neurosci, 2019 (https://www.nature.com/articles/s41593-019-0532-y).
 It should be understood as a step by step instruction on how to reproduce the findings for the paper.
 Since it is written in R, users need to install the R programming language on their system.
 The comprehensive R Archive Network is a reliable source for the current R distribution: https://cran.r-project.org/